pmd/pmd/docs/pages/pmd/devdocs/releasing.md

 ### Merging

-If the release was done on a maintenance branch, such as `pmd/5.4.x`, then this branch should be merge into the next "higher" branches, such as `pmd/5.5.x` and `master`.
+If the release was done on a maintenance branch, such as `pmd/5.4.x`, then this branch should be merged into the next "higher" branches, such as `pmd/5.5.x` and `master`.

 This ensures, that all fixes done on the maintenance branch, finally end up in the other branches.
 In theory, the fixes should already be there, but you never now.